The Product Manager Contribution

 In this article I’d like to spell out very clearly what the product manager needs to contribute if they are to carry their weight on a product team.

-But first I need to provide a couple caveats:
+But first I need to provide a few caveats:

 Second, It is absolutely possible that the technology lead or the product designer is sometimes capable of covering the role of the product manager as well, and there are some real advantages to this, but most people, once they understand what’s really required, usually back off of trying to cover two roles themselves because of the volume of work.

 Third, in an early stage startup, the product manager role is most appropriately played by the CEO or one of the founders.

 That said, most teams know and acknowledge that the product manager is the product owner (another very unfortunate choice of word) in the Agile sense, and as such, the main deliverable they are responsible for is the backlog (what the team will build).
 However, to some the backlog may appear as a simple list of user stories.
-It can look like just a few minutes work, where the hard part is in designing and building out the stories.
+It can look like just a few minutes work, where the hard part is determining what to build.

 Sadly, in many teams, they are right.
 The backlog is generated by someone that is ill-equipped to succeed.
 The result is that it doesn’t matter if there is a strong product designer or strong engineers if the work on the backlog is not what’s necessary to succeed.

-So how is it that the product manager can make the many choices necessary to come up with a strong backlog?
+So how is it that the product manager can make the many choices necessary to come up with a product worth building?

 First, remember the four big risks in product, and that the product manager is explicitly responsible for ensuring both value and viability.